KrishanBhasin/security-advice/index.md

 - If your antivirus is set up by your employer, leave the settings as-is.

 Given the choice, on your personal Windows 10 computer use Windows Defender.
 It is free and outperforms almost all commercial antivirus software.
-[Follow instructions here](https://docs.microsoft.com/en-us/intune-user-help/turn-on-defender-windows)
+Set it up as follows:
+1. Click the Start Menu.
+1. Open up “Settings.”
+1. Click on “Update & Security.”
+1. Click the “Windows Security” tab and find “Virus and Threat Protection.”
+Here, you should see a green checkmark.
+If you don’t see a checkmark, click the “Turn On” button.
+1. If any of the other options don’t have a green checkmark, click on each one and follow the on-screen directions.

-Mac's do not need any antivirus installed to set up; it is built in to macOS.
+Mac's do not need any antivirus to be set up; it is built in to macOS.

 ## Email